YashDawange/Plant-Disease-Prediction-with-CNN/README.md

 # 🌿 Plant Disease Detection using Deep Learning (ResNet)

-This project focuses on classifying plant leaf diseases using a deep learning model based on the ResNet architecture.
+This project implements a deep learning–based system for classifying plant leaf diseases using a ResNet Convolutional Neural Network (CNN).

-The goal is to assist in early identification of plant diseases using image-based analysis.
+It demonstrates an end-to-end machine learning workflow including data preprocessing, model training, evaluation, and analysis.

 ---

 ## 🚀 Live Demo

-An interactive web application for real-time prediction is deployed here:
+An interactive web application for real-time prediction is deployed on Hugging Face:

 👉 https://huggingface.co/spaces/YashDawange21/plant-disease-detector